BlackSparowYT/Zelk-Discord-Theme-Fixes/README.md

 ![image](https://github.com/BlackSparowYT/Zelk-Discord-Theme-Fixes/assets/117974776/d3075268-3c70-4b50-9d2b-08c98572b70b)

-Its known that there is a weird black bar above the chat in a forum.
-Still looking for a fix!
+~~Its known that there is a weird black bar above the chat in a forum.
+Still looking for a fix!~~ This is now fixed, thank you lanye74 for finding the issue!